boywithkeyboard-archive/cachu/guide/features/has.md

 ## has()

-Check whether the cache has a specific entry.
+Check whether the cache holds a specific record.

 #### Structure: